jivoi/awesome-osint/README.md

 ## [↑](#table-of-contents) Credits

-This list was is taken directly from [i-inteligence's](http://www.i-intelligence.eu) [OSINT Tools and Resources Handbook](http://www.i-intelligence.eu/open-source-intelligence-tools-and-resources-handbook/).
+This list was taken directly from [i-inteligence's](http://www.i-intelligence.eu) [OSINT Tools and Resources Handbook](http://www.i-intelligence.eu/open-source-intelligence-tools-and-resources-handbook/).
 I-intelligence is dedicated to helping you improve your ability to collect, analyse, manage, share and communicate information, whether in support of government policy or in pursuit of competitive advantage.

 ## [↑](#table-of-contents) General Search